kishan5111/kishan5111/README.md

 ![Banner](https://raw.githubusercontent.com/kishan5111/kishan5111/main/banner.png)

-# Hey there! 👋 I'm Kishan, a biotech graduate who has unlocked the secrets of coding and embarked on a thrilling journey through the realms of data analytics, artificial intelligence, and the captivating world of programming! 🧪🔬💻
+# Hey there! 👋 I'm Kishan, a biotech graduate exploring the fascinating world of deep learning.
+I'm currently diving into frameworks, implementing models, and solving real-world problems as I advance my skills in AI.
+Join me on this exciting learning journey!🧪🔬💻

 ## About Me